Integralist/Fresh-Install/README.md

 - `brew install vim` (needed to do this as the default vim didn’t have the `+clipboard` feature enabled)
 - Need to regenerate my SSH keys for GitHub
+- Install task manager (see below)
+- Run all the symlinks

 ### CLI Task Manager